MAIF/daikoku/manual/src/main/paradox/getdaikoku/fromsources.md

 # From sources

-to build Daikoku from sources, you need the following tools :
+To build Daikoku from sources, you need the following tools :

 * git
 * JDK 11